Yash456k/SocketIO-MERN-chatApp/README.md

 ## Features

-* Real-time messaging using Socket.IO
+* Real-time messaging with other users using Socket.IO
 * User authentication with JWT
+* Google OAuth 2.0 for login
 *
-* User presence indicators
 * Chat with Google Gemini API within the chat's interface
 * Firebase integration for authenticating users ( login / signup only )